cpplibv/libv/LIBV-TODO.md

 			| stencil could also be a solution, and it would be even better, more generic, non intrusive for the other shaders
 			| or just use a viewport call and correct the projection matrix
-	libv.ui: scroll pane | shader clip plane (scissors), (effects every ui shader) | only pane without scroll bar | NOTE: Check git stash libv.ui: progress bar | progress bar can have unknown max value, have a mode for it
+	libv.ui: scroll pane | shader clip plane (scissors), (effects every ui shader) | only pane without scroll bar | NOTE: Check git stash libv.ui: progress bar | progress bar can have unknown max value, have a mode for it | 3 part: bg, bar, spark

 atlas
 	libv.ui: texture atlas definition/parsing